Skip Navigation

 Tints

-Last updated on 12 Oct 2023
+Last updated on 13 Jan 2026

 1 min read

-Tints apply a single color to an entire group or Symbol.
+Tints apply a single color to an entire frame, graphic, group or Symbol.
 Unlike fills, Tints take into account semi-filled elements with different opacities and borders.
 Tints are great for things like complex icons or tabs in a navigation bar — or anywhere you want to show different states through a change in color.

 Applying a tint